 The person I heard quoted the most during ALA wasn’t even in Chicago.
 It was Clay Shirky, author of Here Comes Everybody.
 At least 3 different people quoted his comment about technology from page 105, “Communications tools don’t get socially interesting until they get technologically boring.”
 (Or were they remembering his appearance last May on The Colbert Report?
 The quote is 1 minute and 16 seconds into the clip.)

 According to the headline on its promotional brochure Counting Opinions offers “Evidence-based management for advocacy and continuous improvement” at your library.
-I spoke with company representative […]

 I spoke with company representative Ian Reid yesterday, who outlined what the software package can do for you, including a module that supports the measurement of patron satisfaction via surveys and web form tools that you can customize.

 The software can also help you track, monitor and assess core performance indicators, including tracking book circulation data and door counts to produce metrics and indices.

 “It consolidates all performance information to get a 360-degree view of library operations,” Reid said.